himalayahall/demo/README.md

   2. Use Curl to access the API.
 For example, `curl -X GET http://localhost:8080/session/subscribe/e8cc93be-3723-4c37-8681-b3fa6d3b7a79` to subscribe for events on session
 `e8cc93be-3723-4c37-8681-b3fa6d3b7a79`.

 ## Does it work as expected?

-A recipe for kicking the tires
+## Manual recipe for kicking the tires

   1. [Start replay service](#running)
   2. Go to http://localhost:8080/swagger-ui.html.